superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ![Similarity Matrix for seven sentences from two documents](../assets/use_cases/embeddings_on_browser/embeddings-browser-similarity-matrix.png)
 (Note: the 7x7 matrix represents seven sentences; Paragraph 2's second sentence breaks at the "A." of "Charles A. Storke."
 The third sentence begins with "Storke.")

 Our similarity matrix demonstrates how same-paragraph sentence pairs are more similar than different-paragraph sentence pairs.
 Same-paragraph sentence pairs display as significantly darker squares, in our matrix, above.
 The darker the hue of green, the more similar the vectors - i.e., the less distant they are in semantic meaning.
-For example, the square (dot product) pairing Paragraph 1's first sentence ("The quick brown fox...") and second sentence ("The phrase is commonly...") displays as relatively dark green - [1,2] and [2,1].
+For example, the square pairing Paragraph 1's first sentence ("The quick brown fox...") and second sentence ("The phrase is commonly...") displays as relatively dark green - [1,2] and [2,1].
 Similarly, pairing Paragraph 2's first ("The Los Angeles Herald...") and second ("Founded in 1873...") sentences displays as relatively dark green - [3,4] and [4,3].
-The darkest green squares represent dot products of identical pairs - [1,1], [2,2] [3,3], and so on.
+(The darkest green squares represent the dot product values of identical pairs - [1,1], [2,2] [3,3], and so on.)

 ![Numbered sentence pairs in similarity matrix](../assets/use_cases/embeddings_on_browser/embeddings-browser-numbered-similarity-matrix.png)